Hancoson/yo_angular/README.md

 ## Build & development

-Run `grunt serve:build` for building and `grunt serve:default` for preview.
+Run `grunt serve:build` for building and `grunt serve:dist` for preview.

 ## Testing